Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 --- abstract

-This document specifies a DHCP option extension designed for campus networks to help client devices connect to a master device with Artificial Intelligence (AI) capabilities.
+This document specifies a DHCP option extension designed for campus networks to help client devices connect to a master device with llm capabilities.
 The mechanism extends two specific parameters within the DHCP payload: the master device address information and the master device intelligent attribute identity.
-This allows client devices to identify and register to an AI-capable master device during the bootstrap phase, enabling them to utilize upstream AI capabilities and preventing the waste of master device processing resources.
+This allows client devices to identify and register to an llm-capable master device during the bootstrap phase, enabling them to utilize upstream llm capabilities and preventing the waste of master device processing resources.

 --- middle

 # Introduction

 A campus network refers to a local area network established within a specific area (such as an enterprise, science park, school, or hospital) to provide specific services or meet specific requirements.
 Network elements within a campus network are divided into master devices and client devices. client devices must discover and register to a master device to complete networking, while the master device manages multiple registered client devices.
-With the development of AI, at least one master device in the campus network possesses AI capabilities.
+With the development of llm, at least one master device in the campus network possesses llm capabilities.

 In existing discovery and registration schemes, a client device selects a master device from multiple available options based solely on the discovery sequence or the current load conditions of the master devices.
-However, under these current practices, client devices cannot determine whether a master device possesses AI capabilities and may register to a non-AI-capable device.
-Consequently, client devices cannot request or utilize the AI capabilities of the master device and can only accept basic management, leading to a waste of the master device's AI resources.
+However, under these current practices, client devices cannot determine whether a master device possesses llm capabilities and may register to a non-llm-capable device.
+Consequently, client devices cannot request or utilize the llm capabilities of the master device and can only accept basic management, leading to a waste of the master device's llm resources.

-To address this limitation, this document specifies a method for connecting to an AI-capable master device.
+To address this limitation, this document specifies a method for connecting to an llm-capable master device.
 The solution extends two distinct elements within the DHCP protocol payload:
 1. **Master device address information**
 2. **Master device intelligent attribute identity**

-By delivering these two extensions during initial negotiation, client devices can successfully identify and connect to a master device with AI capabilities, allowing them to utilize upstream AI resources and avoiding the waste of computational capabilities.
+By delivering these two extensions during initial negotiation, client devices can successfully identify and connect to a master device with llm capabilities, allowing them to utilize upstream llm resources and avoiding the waste of computational capabilities.

 # Conventions and Definitions